arjunmehtaa/arjunmehtaa/README.md

 🎓 Computer Engineering student at the University of Waterloo.

-🏢 Mobile Engineer Intern at LinkedIn.
+🏢 Previously Software Engineer Intern at Amazon, LinkedIn, Shopify etc.

 💻 Side-project enthusiast who loves contributing to open-source projects.